aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 restrictions.
-Client identifier URLs MUST have an "https" scheme, MUST contain a path component, MUST NOT contain single-dot or double-dot path segments, MUST NOT contain a fragment component and MUST NOT contain a username or password component.
-Client identifier URLs MAY contain a port.
+Client identifier URLs MUST have an "https" scheme, MUST contain a path component, MUST NOT contain single-dot or double-dot path segments, MUST NOT contain a fragment component and MUST NOT contain a username or password Client identifier URLs SHOULD NOT include a query string component, and MAY contain a port.

 This specification places no restrictions on what URL is used as a client identifier.
 A short URL is RECOMMENDED, since the URL may